Jnoodles/Jnoodles/README.md

 - 🔭 I  worked on  relativistic heavy-ion collisions with phenomenological models during at Fudan University.

-- 🌱 Currently, At the moment I'm working on optical algorithms, signal processing and machine learning.
+- 🌱 At the moment I'm working on optical algorithms, signal processing and machine learning.

 <br/>